lavrooshka/r6_callouts_bot/README.md

 python discord_r6_callouts_bot.py
 ```

+### content status
+Only 3 maps are ready for now: Kafe, Theme park and Coastline.
+The rest are in progress.

 ### todo
-- [ ] add map schematic output to discord bot
+- [x] add map schematic output to discord bot
-- [ ] add answer evaluation to the channel mode for discord bot (not sure about that one)
+- [x] add answer evaluation to the channel mode for discord bot (not sure about that one)
 - [x] allow user to modify timer for quiz questions for discord bot
-- [ ] add unique users and quiz runs count
+- [x] add unique users and quiz runs count
+- [ ] create calls for all maps